 As if a switch had been lifted or a coin dropped, the pitiful expression changed to a sly smile.
 Kylie sat up straighter, her shaking hands coming to rest in her lap as raw confidence and cunning began exuding from her.
 Matching her smile, I crossed my arms over my chest, tilting my chin up as electrical currents waited for orders over my skin.

-Kylie growled, stomping her foot as she glared at me before storming passed, shoulder bumping hard into mine and an electrical current being sent to her.
+Kylie growled, stomping her foot as she glared at me before storming past, shoulder smacking hard into mine.
+An electrical current was sent to her as she made contact.
 She pulled away with a yelp, fastening her step to get away from us.

 “I don’t even feel like going to sleep anymore...”
 Sighing, I fell back on my bed.
 Echo chuckled lowly, taking our towels and hanging them up on the hooks before coming to sit by my head, his back against the wall.